KelvinJC/qua-llm/README.md

 pip install -r requirements.txt
 ```

-### API Key
+### Groq API Key
 You will need an API key from the groq platfrom.
 Login to groq and create a free api key.

+![](images/groq_api_key.png)
 Store this key in a .env file following the pattern in the .env.example file.
-![](images/groq_api_key.png)

 ### Start usage
 To begin chatting with the Chatbot, initialise the server by running the following command